peoplepattern/lemkit/README.md

 Building lemkit with train mode specified creates a number of dependencies.
 For Python this creates a dependency on Numpy, Scipy, and Scikit-learn.
 For Scala this creates dependencies on LIBLINEAR and/or Vowpal Wabbit.

 Building lemkit only in predict mode has no dependencies.

+### Running lemkit

+Information on running lemkit can be found in the [wiki](https://github.com/peoplepattern/lemkit/wiki)